YellowJacketLinux/lfs-buildscripts/SECURE_DNS.md

 DoH is both a privacy and security disaster and the companies behind it, that embrace it, and promote it should be ashamed of themselves.

+When secure DNS is needed, it should be done through DoT.
+The *only* reason for DoH to even exist is to bypass system and network privacy and security.
+Believe me when I say companies like Apple, Google, and Mozilla (makers of FireFox) most certainly do NOT have your best interests in mind.
+They want to track you, they want to allow advertisers to track you, even when the mechanism by which they allow such tracking also causes a security nightmare.